larwef/Stuff/Golang/minesweeper/README.md

-comand line Minesweeper.
-Currently working, but it does not currently show how many mines are in djacent fields.
-So one will need to rely on luck.
-Will hopefully be updated soon.
+Comand line Minesweeper.
+Currently working, but there are still some funbctionality tht could be implemented.
+For example: flagging functionality or a function that opens all adjacent fields with zeros.
+Initiate as instructed.
 Input the x and y coordinate separated by space(eg. 1 1) to open a field.